niekdegreef/business/readme.md

 ##Process

-1. Design & set up styles in AI
+1. Design & set up styles on paper, then in Illustrator
 1. Configure servers: MAMP / remote dev server [check php versions are same]
-1. Set up folder structure, drop into codekit [check libsass comiler & autoprefixr checked]
+1. Set up folder structure, drop into codekit [check libsass compiler & autoprefixr checked] Note as of 12-14 libsass & susy don't like each other, fix on the way apparently, til then, slower compiling times
 1. Download latest underscores starter theme: http://underscores.me/
 1. Get latest version of susy https://github.com/ericam/susy (or use via Codekit)
 1. Include " @import "susy"; " in the main.scss to use Susy via Codekit